barnscott/newworkspaceshortcut-barnix.io/README.md

 ## How to use

-After installing the extension, simply use the shortcut:
+After installing the extension, simply use the shortcuts.
+There are not currently an UI elements available.

-`Meta-Key + Alt + Shift + n`

 ## How to install